west0706/athena-workshop/lab2.md

 #Lab 2 - Interacting with AWS Athena#

 *During this lab, you will create a new database using the AWS Management Console, create a new table and run your first query.
-Then you will connect to your table using MySQLWorkbench as well as AWS QuickSight*
+Then you will connect to your table using MySQLWorkbench as well as visualize the data using AWS QuickSight*

 **Create a Database and the Table**
  - Open AWS console at https://console.aws.amazon.com/athena/